What is a Knowledge Graph

 Knowledge graphs are useful for Generative AI applications because they provide structured, interconnected data that enhances context, reasoning, and accuracy in generated responses.

-You may not be familiar with the term knowledge graph, but you have probably used one.
 Search engines typically use knowledge graphs to provide information about people, places, and things.

-The following knowledge graph could represent Neo4j:
+This knowledge graph could represent Neo4j:

 Knowledge graphs can break down sources of information and integrate them, allowing you to see the relationships between the data.